Unfolded proximal neural networks for robust image Gaussian denoising: Denoising (accelerated) proximal schemes

+In this section, we introduce the two algorithmic schemes we will focus in this work, i.e., FB and CP.
 Although problem~\eqref{prob:2-terms-minimization}-\eqref{eq:prox-function} does not have a closed form solution in general, iterative methods can be used to approximate it.
 Multiple proximal algorithms can be used to solve~\eqref{prob:2-terms-minimization} as detailed in the introduction section.
 In this section, we describe two schemes enabling minimizing~\eqref{eq:prox-function}: the FB algorithm applied to the dual problem of~\eqref{prob:2-terms-minimization}, and the primal-dual CP algorithm directly applied to~\eqref{prob:2-terms-minimization}.
-In addition, for both schemes we also investigate their accelerated versions, namely FISTA (i.e., Fast ISTA \cite{beck2009fast, chambolle2015convergence}), and ScCP (i.e., CP for strongly convex functions \cite{chambolle2011first}).
-For sake of simplicity, in the remainder of the paper we refer to these schemes as ISTA, CP, FISTA, and ScCP, respectively.
+In addition, for both schemes we also investigate their accelerated versions, namely DiFB (i.e., Dual inertial Forward Backward, also known as FISTA \cite{beck2009fast, chambolle2015convergence}), and ScCP (i.e., CP for strongly convex functions \cite{chambolle2011first}).
+For sake of simplicity, in the remainder of the paper we refer to these schemes as FB, CP, DiFB, and ScCP, respectively.